 Cost of living calculations

 One way to get a rough idea is to check out the per diem rates the US Department of State reimburses its employees.
 A per diem is to cover the cost of food, lodging, transport, and some incidentals.
 Bermuda is the highest per diem.
-Let look at some popular Expat destinations as a percentage of Bermuda’s per diem.
+Let look at some of the best countries for Expats as a percentage of Bermuda’s per diem.
 The ranking is from the most expensive country to the least.

 - 1st Bermuda 100%